robdevops/dreadpi/README.md

 ````
 /var/log/dreadpi.errorlog.txt
 ````
-DRM states:
+DRM states (expressed as a % of max energy use: DRM0/2/3=100/50/75% for graphing)
 ````
-/var/log/dreadpi.plotlog.txt (expressed as a % of max energy use: DRM0/2/3=100/50/75%)
+/var/log/dreadpi.plotlog.txt
 ````